JumaJuiceTime/CairnHack/resources/more-relics.md

 - **Recharge**: Drip the venom of four different serpents into the mouth of the staff.

 #### Serpent
-- 3 HP, 12 DEX, bite(d6), Critical Damage: Victim loses d6 STR.
+- 3 HP, 12 AGL, bite(d6), Critical Damage: Victim loses d6 STR.

 ### Trident of Submission (d8), 3 charges.
 - A mother-of-pearl trident adorned with narwhal tusks.
-- When attacking, spending a charge forces the target to make a successful WIL save or surrender.
+- When attacking, spending a charge forces the target to make a successful PRS save or surrender.
 - **Recharge**: Become the slave of a companion for one week.

 ### Devourer, 1 charge